NuMCMCTools/NuMCMCTools/README.md

 ## File Format

-The expected input format for this code is a root file containg at least one tree.
+The expected input format for this code is a ROOT file containg at least one TTree.
 The tree can have any name.
 Inside the tree, there will be at least six branches called:

 * DeltaCP, in radians, across any 2pi interval